GittyBittyLitty/OpenEPaper/Led-control.md

 the first 4 bits will describe the mode of the led control.
 The interpretation of the following bytes changes per mode.

-the second 4 bytes are the duration of the led flashes in millisecond where 0 is mapped to half a ms and 15 is mapped to no off time.
+the second 4 bits are the duration of the led flashes in millisecond where 0 is mapped to half a ms and 15 is mapped to no off time.
 15 WILL RUIN YOUR BATTERY LIFE.
 Everything higher than 3ms has a diminishing effect to visibility and 2ms is recommended as the bes compromise between power consumption and visibility.

 ## MODE 0 advanced sequence control